 Eric Carle’s ABC (The World of Eric Carle) was written and illustrated by Eric Carle.
 This colorful book introduces readers to the letters of the alphabet through adorable animal illustrations done in Eric Carle’s signature style.
 Each letter is shown in upper case and lower case form, along with examples of animals which start with that letter.

 A Is for Angry: An Animal and Adjective Alphabet was written and illustrated by Sandra Boynton.
 This exploration of letters and emotions pairs each letter with an animal and an adjective.
 Each illustrations shows a large example of the letter being highlighted, as well as some of Boynton’s popular animal characters.
+As I mentioned above in my favorite picks list, we absolutely love this book.

 I Spy Little Letters was written by Jean Marzollo and illustrated by Walter Wick.
 This board book encourages readers to explore the alphabet through a simple rhyming text and a fun game of I Spy.
 The illustrations are simple and colorful, decorating each letter of the alphabet with something starting with that letter.